 Some current professional activities:

-Head of the cluster on International Institutions, Law and Ethics, International Relations Department, LSE.
+Co-director of the cluster on International Institutions, Law and Ethics, International Relations Department, LSE.

 Advisory Council, European Peace and Security Studies Programme, Vesalius College, Brussels, Belgium.